vatesfr/xen-orchestra/docs/xoa.md

 Don't forget to use quotes for your password, eg: `xenstore-data:vm-data/system-account-xoa-password='MyPassW0rd!'`
 :::

+Finally, you may reboot the VM to implement the changes.

-Then, you could connect with `xoa` username and the password you defined in the previous command, eg with `ssh xoa@<XOA IP ADDRESS>`.
+You can now connect with the `xoa` username and password you defined in the previous command, eg with `ssh xoa@<XOA IP ADDRESS>`.

 ### Using sudo